 - Press dough evenly to obtain a thickness of 1/4 to 1/3-inch thickness.
 Use oil on your hands to keep dough from sticking.

 - Using a round 1-inch diameter cutter, cut dough into rounds and place on the oiled cookie sheets.
 Set aside for about 15 minutes to allow dough to rise once more.
 (For frying later cover with plastic food wrap and place in the refrigerator.)

 - Meanwhile heat the frying oil to 375ºF, keep the oil at this temperature during the entire frying process.
 (If the oil temperature is too low the doughnut holes will absorb too much oil and will be greasy, too high and they will burn without being done in the center).

 - Carefully drop dough pieces into oil (allow space for expanding) and turn over after about 30 seconds or lightly browned.
 After 30 seconds turn again and then once more.

 - Remove from oil using a slotted spoon and place on paper towels.
-Sprinkle generously with powdered sugar.
+Sprinkle generously with powdered sugar and/or cinnamon sugar.